-I am an Associate Professor at the Department of Physics and Astronomy, at the University of New Mexico.
+Associate Professor at the Department of Physics and Astronomy, University of New Mexico.
 Being a radio astronomer, my favorite subjects are the Galactic Center, astrophysical masers, but also starburst galaxies and Active Galactic Nuclei.
-For my research I use radio interferometery observing techniques, including Very Long Baseline Interferometry (VLBI).
-At UNM I also participate in work with the Long Wavelength Array (LWA).
+I use radio interferometery observing techniques, including Very Long Baseline Interferometry (VLBI).
+I I have also participated in work with the Long Wavelength Array (LWA).

 Graduate student Samantha Wallace is investigating solar wind acceleration theories, and how they match with spacecraft data.